sergeyt/sergeyt.github.io/index.md

 I am a software engineer with 15 years of experience specializing in any kind of programming.
 I like writing elegant and efficient code, solving challenging tasks, learning new technologies and programming tools.
 I have two beautiful kids and two funny cats.

+## Operating Systems

+* Linux (Debian, Ubuntu)
+* Microsoft Windows
+* Mac OS X

+## Programming Languages

+I am polyglot and can easily adopt to new language, but in these languages I have enough experience to be productive from first working days: C#, Java, JavaScript, Python, BASH, C/C++

 ## Work Experience